Office of Veterans Affairs

 Bulletin Page Content

-The office is located in the Academic Services Center, Ill Jaguar Drive, Suite 1345 on the main campus.
+The office is located in the Academic Services Center, Ill Student Services Drive, Suite 1345 on the main campus.
 Students who wish to use veterans' education benefits must contact the office of Veterans Affairs, (251) 460-6230.

 The following individuals shall be charged a rate of tuition not to exceed the in-state rate for tuition and fees purposes:

-- A Veteran using educational assistance under either chapter 30 (Montgomery G.l.
+- A student using educational assistance under either chapter 30 (Montgomery G.l.
 Bill -Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more.
+Bill), or chapter 35 (Dependents Educational Assistance), of title 38, United States Code, who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence).

 - Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C. § 3319) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor's discharge or release from a period of active duty service of 90 days or more.